 Take a gentle stroll through Liverpool's past.
 Do you remember when the river Mersey was full of ships?
 Shops like Blacklers?
 Days out at New Brighton?
 Visiting Colomendy?

-If so, you may enjoy our memory walk.
+If so, you may enjoy our memory walk around the Museum of Liverpool.
 You'll see some objects and images that you might just remember, share memories and stories and find out how Liverpool's history is being told today.

 The Museum of Liverpool is fully accessible and support is available on this tour for people with disabilities.
 Please state any specific needs when booking.

 You can also find out how to lead your own memory walks around the Museum of Liverpool on our House of Memories dementia awareness training workshops.
-Our current set of training days continues until March 2014.
+New workshop dates will be available later this year, keep an eye on this page or sign up for our bi-monthly email newsletter for further information.